How to Add Subtitles to Video with FFmpeg

 SRT File Format Quick Reference

-If you're generating SRT files programmatically (which you probably are if you're reading this), the format is simple:
+If you're generating SRT files programmatically (which you probably are if you're reading this), here's everything you need to know about the format.

 1